 “We want people to succeed,” Kerry says.
 “And we want people to make good cheese.”

-Whether he’s spreading joy with absurdly large cheese wheels or passing on the time-honored technique of traditional cheddaring, one thing is for sure: the future of Wisconsin cheesemaking is in good hands with Kerry Henning.
+Whether he’s spreading joy with absurdly large cheese wheels or passing on the time-honored technique of traditional cheesemaking, one thing is for sure: the future of Wisconsin cheddar is in good hands with Kerry Henning.